Trusts are a popular way of protecting property and managing assets.

 In simple terms, a family trust cannot exist for longer than 80 years and the trust deed must set a date on which the trust has to finish.
 This is known as the date of distribution.
 Trustees are usually given the power to bring the trust to an end before the date of distribution.
 Some trust deeds give trustees a power to extend the distribution date so long as it does not go beyond 80 years.

 The trust deed usually gives someone the power to appoint new trustees and sometimes the power to remove trustees.
 Usually this power is given to the settlor.
-If the trust deed does not mention this, the trustees together can appoint new trustees.
-If they cannot agree, the Court has the power to appoint new trustee(s).
+The Trusts Act sets out who can appoint and remove trustees if the trust deed does not specify this or if the person with the power to appoint and remove trustees is unable to exercise that power.

 Trustees are the owners of the property and can do the same sorts of things with the property that owners can do.
 They can hold property, raise mortgages, hold bank accounts and generally hold all types of assets and investments as long as it operates according to the powers set out in the trust deed.